Levintsky/ML-tutorial/Math/Statistics.md

 - T-test: SD+ instead of SD compared to Z-test;
 	- Most test statistics have the form t=Z/s, where Z and s are functions of the data.
 	- The **assumptions** underlying a t-test in its simplest form are that:
-		- X follows a **normal** distribution with mean mu and variance sig^2/n;
+		- X follows a **normal** distribution with mean mu and variance σ^2/n;
-		- s^2 follows a **chi-square** distribution with n−1 degrees of freedom.
+		- s^2 follows a χ-square distribution with n−1 degrees of freedom.
 This assumption is met when the observations used for estimating s2 come from a normal distribution (and i.i.d for each group).
 		- Z and s are **independent**.
 		<img src="/Basic-ML/images/stat/t-test.png" alt="drawing" width="400"/>
-- Pearson's **chi-squared** test:
+- Pearson's χ-squared test:
 	- Assumption: valid to perform when the test statistic is **chi-squared** distributed under the null hypothesis;\
 		<img src="/Basic-ML/images/stat/chi-squared-test.png" alt="drawing" width="400"/>